-Have you ever noticed that God does not give up easily?
+Have you ever noticed how patient God is?
 Following is a great example.
 We read in the beginning pages of the book of Genesis (Genesis 1:1-2):

 “In the beginning God created the heavens and the earth.
 Now the earth was formless and empty, darkness was over the surface of the deep, and the Spirit of God was hovering over the waters.”

 Wait a minute – God created Heaven and Earth and the outcome is formless and empty?
 How does this add up?
-Well, it really does not make a whole lot of sense – unless we are looking at a time span between those opening lines of the Bible, time enough for a drama to unfold, a drama that went down like this:
+Well, it really does not make a whole lot of sense – unless we are looking at a time span between those opening lines of the Bible, time enough for a drama to unfold, a drama along these lines:

 God created beauty.
 After beauty was destroyed, God cleaned up a big mess and brought back beauty.

-God raised new life out of dead ashes, and life exploded into an endless array of species.
-Mankind was among the last of the new species God created when He restored planet Earth.
+Out of dead ashes God raised new life – and life exploded into an endless array of species.
+Mankind was among the last of the new series of life forms God created when He restored planet Earth.
 We did not come as a single edition, but were created male and female.
-Made in God’s image, we work as a team, not unlike the Trinity who also operates as a team.
+Made in God’s image, we work together, not unlike the Trinity who also operates as a team.

 Unfortunately, mankind parted ways with its Creator at some point in history.
 That choice is affecting our world today.
 Again God sees His creation suffering.

 Picture yourself building something exquisite with your own hands.
 Then someone comes along and destroys it.
-What an outrage!
-Well, against all odds you decide to start over and build something new.
+How frustrating is that!
+Well, against all odds, you decide to start over and build something new.
 Again, you love the outcome.
 You are really proud of it.
 But guess what: it happens again!
 Someone comes along and spits on your creation.
 Would you now give up?